6 Myths About SOPs Every Entrepreneur Should Know

 If you’re a skilled operator, this will likely trip you up.
 I’ve seen this play out with many Operations leaders.
 The problem with documenting every detail is that when everything is important, nothing is important.
 When everything is a priority, nothing is a priority.
 When everything is included, nothing stands out.

-The better way is to apply Pareto’s Principle, and focus on documenting the top 20%— the most critical processes, what’s most repeatable, the non-negotiables.
+The better way is to apply Pareto’s Principle, and focus on documenting the top 20% of what someone needs to know—the most critical processes, what’s most repeatable, the non-negotiables.

 By prioritizing, you create concise, high-impact documentation, avoiding time-consuming, over-detailed documentation of rare cases that take longer to digest than they do to execute.